woodcutter1998/woodcutter1998.github.io/_pages/about.md

 If you are interested in my work and would like to chat, shoot me an email!

 I obtained my Bachelor's degree also from Washington University in St. Louis.
 It is my honor to be advised by Dr. Yixin Chen towards my Ph.D. degree.
+For details, check out my [CV](https://github.com/woodcutter1998/woodcutter1998.github.io/blob/main/docs/resume.pdf)

 # 🔥 News